FRAMverse/snippets/README.md

 - `example-ode-solver.R` has example code for numerically solving and plotting a system of ordinary differential equations (a form of continuous time dynamic models).
 Many theoretical ecology models are constructed of ordinary differential equations.
 - `multi-list-dopar.R` has an example of parallelization with multiple objects output per loop.

-## Workflow
-- `readme-maker.txt` has directions for using windows commands to create a text file of the directory tree of the current directory.
-We have found this helpful when documenting complex projects for sharing/publication (for example: see "README.txt" of the data and code repository here: https://figshare.com/articles/dataset/Data_and_analysis_for_Plant_defense_synergies_and_antagonisms_affect_performance_of_specialist_herbivores_of_common_milkweed_/20421633)
-- `search-for-file-name.txt` has an example for using windows command-line to carry out searching for specific filename using wildcards.
-- `search-sh.txt` has an example for using windows command-line to carry out a seach of the CONTENTS of files.
-This can be particularly useful when trying to find the script that generated a file (presuming the file name wasn't programmatically generated, the script in question should contain the file name in it).